-- (a) The Commission may deny, revoke, suspend, or refuse to renew a certification, registration, or license or may reprimand a regulated person: - (1) For a violation of the Act, a law establishing a regulatory program administered by the Commission, a rule adopted under the Act, or an order issued by the Commission or Director; or - (2) Based on the person's criminal history or other information as authorized by these rules. - (b) If the Commission revokes a certification, registration, or license, the Commission may state the length of the revocation in its order. - (c) Suspension. - (1) The Commission may suspend a certification, registration, or license: - (A) For a designated period of time, except that a court reporter's certification may not be suspended longer than 12 months; - (B) Until the regulated person corrects the deficiencies that were the grounds for suspension; or - (C) Until the regulated person complies with any conditions imposed by the Commission. - (2) A suspended regulated person may apply for reinstatement by presenting proof that: - (A) The designated time has expired; - (B) The person has corrected the deficiencies; or - (C) The person has complied with the conditions imposed by the Commission. - (3) The Commission on its own motion may conduct a hearing to inquire into a suspension and may revoke the certification, registration, or license of a regulated person if it finds that the person has not corrected the deficiencies that were the grounds for the suspension or has not complied with the conditions imposed.
+- (a) The Commission may deny, revoke, suspend, or refuse to renew a certification, registration, or license or may reprimand a regulated person: - (1) for a violation of the Act, a law establishing a regulatory program administered by the Commission, a rule adopted under the Act, or an order issued by the Commission or Director; or - (2) based on the person's criminal history or other information as authorized by these rules.

-- (d) The Commission may place on probation a person whose certification, registration, or license is suspended.
-If a certification, registration, or license suspension is probated, the Commission may require the person to: - (1) Report regularly to the Commission on matters that are the basis of the probation; - (2) Limit practice to the areas prescribed by the Commission; or - (3) Complete professional education until the person attains a degree of skill satisfactory to the Commission in those areas that are the basis for the probation. - (e) The Commission must suspend a regulated person's certification, registration, or license pursuant to the provisions of Section 232.011 of the Family Code upon receipt of a final order issued under Chapter 232 of the Family Code.
+- (b) If the Commission revokes a certification, registration, or license, the Commission may state the length of the revocation in its order. - (c) Suspension. - (1) The Commission may suspend a certification, registration, or license: - (A) for a designated period of time, except that a court reporter's certification may not be suspended longer than 12 months; - (B) until the regulated person corrects the deficiencies that were the grounds for suspension; or - (C) until the regulated person complies with any conditions imposed by the Commission. - (2) A person who was suspended under (c)(1)(B) or (C) must apply for reinstatement. - (3) The Commission on its own motion may conduct a hearing to inquire into a suspension and may revoke the certification, registration, or license of a regulated person if it finds that the person has not corrected the deficiencies that were the grounds for the suspension or has not complied with the conditions imposed. - (d) The Commission may place on probation a person whose certification, registration, or license is suspended.
+If a certification, registration, or license suspension is probated, the Commission may require the person to: - (1) report regularly to the Commission on matters that are the basis of the probation; - (2) limit practice to the areas prescribed by the Commission; or - (3) complete professional education until the person attains a degree of skill satisfactory to the Commission in those areas that are the basis for the probation. - (e) The Commission must suspend a regulated person's certification, registration, or license pursuant to the provisions of Section 232.011 of the Family Code upon receipt of a final order issued under Chapter 232 of the Family Code.
 Pursuant to Section 232.011, the Commission must take such action without a hearing or additional review.